by Sasha Alyson

 Immediately, the U.N. and big NGOs will point to this as a pressing reason why they need more funding, to increase their efforts in Africa.
 Before swallowing that worm, let’s look more closely.

 Enrollment – I hope we agree – is the wrong thing to push.
 Yet for a quarter century that has been the aid industry’s focus… and it’s been disastrous.
-Yet it remains the focus.
+It remains the focus anyway.
 Unicef talks of a “global learning crisis” – but its solution is to push more children into the schools where they don’t learn anything.
 It’s like watching a drunk.
 In his lucid moments, he realizes that hitting the bottle again is a bad idea.
 But he can’t stop himself.
 The U.N. and aid industry have trained the world that getting children – especially girls – into school will solve the world’s deepest problems.
-It keeps the money rolling in.
+That keeps the money rolling in.
 They’re not going to stop.

 In short: They have willfully deceived us about education for girls; and regarding overall education quality, they don’t know if they’ve made a difference and don’t want to know.
 Do we really want these people steering education policy, for another quarter century?